dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

    - Ensure preview is disabled during recording

 5. **Files not saving**
-   - **Save folder permissions**: Check that `experiments/` is writable
+   - **Save folder permissions**: Check that `outputs/` is writable
-     - The application automatically creates the directory if it doesn't exist
+     - The application automatically creates the directory structure if it doesn't exist
      - If creation fails, check error message for specific issue
-     - Fix with: `mkdir -p experiments && chmod 777 experiments`
+     - Fix with: `mkdir -p outputs && chmod 777 outputs`
    - Verify disk space availability
    - Check filename scheme is valid